SiggeAlfredsson/recipe-website/README.md

-Old Telephone recipe website with spring backend
+Old Telephone recipe website with spring backend.

+Created for school-assignment.